juliajmg/GettingAndCleaningDataCourseProject/Codebook.md

 The experiments were carried out with a group of 30 volunteers within an age bracket of 19-48 years, and each performed six activities wearing a smartphone on the waist.
 Using its embedded accelerometer and gyroscope, they captured 3-axial linear acceleration and 3-axial angular velocity at a constant rate of 50Hz.
 The obtained dataset has been randomly partitioned into two sets, where 70% of the volunteers was selected for generating the training data and 30% the test data.

-In this project, the data from the original project was used to select only the mean and standard deviations of every measurement of a 561-feature vector with time and frequency domain variables, to later obtain the average of every measure per activity for every subject.
+In this project, the script run_analysis.R uses the data from the original project to select only the mean and standard deviations of every measurement of a 561-feature vector with time and frequency domain variables, to later obtain the average of every measure per activity for every subject.

 ## List of the variables in the average.txt file
 The nomeclature of the measurments variables is: t or f= time or frequency, Body or Gravity = body or gravity acceleration signals, Acc or Gyro= Accelerometer or Gyroscope, Jerk or Mag= jerk or magnitude signals, mean() or std()= mean or standar deviation, X,Y,Z= 3-axial raw signals.